Soimanul/CProgramming-Project/README.md

 ## Running

-run using ./server and ./client, client.c must have the right ip address of the server.
+run using ./server and ./client LAN  (client.c must have the right ip address of the server.
+To do so, replace your current Wireless LAN IPv4 Address in client.c )